They Call It Idlewild, 2020

-Click the image above to see more stills and photos.
+(Click the image to the left to see more stills and photos.)

 "You'll have to learn to resist the fascination of Idlewhatever-you-call-it.
 When I tell you to come in at a certain time I mean that time and not half an hour later.
 And you needn't stop to discourse with sympathetic listeners on your way, either."